contagon/handbook/2021-07/38-church-policies-and-guidelines.md

 A member of the bishopric interviews ward members before they leave for military service.
 He makes sure they have an opportunity to attend the pre–military service Church orientation.

 When a member enters military service or is transferred to a new location, a member of the bishopric helps him or her identify the Church unit nearest the new duty station.
-Information on meeting times and locations for Church services on military installations is available on “Find a Meetinghouse or Ward” or from the Church’s Military Relations and Chaplain Services Division.
+Information on meeting times and locations for Church services on military installations is available on “[Find a Meetinghouse or Ward](https://www.churchofjesuschrist.org/maps/meetinghouses)” or from the Church’s Military Relations and Chaplain Services Division.

 The membership records for a member entering the military should be retained in the home ward until the member is assigned to his or her first permanent duty station.
 Do not transfer their membership records to Church units at basic and advanced training bases.

 Priesthood leaders in the home ward should correspond regularly with each ward member who is away in military service.
-They also encourage families to ensure that their family member in the military receives the Ensign or Liahona.
+They also encourage families to ensure that their family member in the military receives the Liahona.
 The Church News is also available for those who read English.

 Each bishop is responsible for Church members assigned to a military installation within his ward boundaries.
 He establishes a working relationship with the senior chaplain at the installation (see [38.9.1](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng¶=title_number206-p729#title_number206)).

 ### 38.9.3 Pre–Military Service Church Orientation

 At the pre–military service Church orientation, members entering military service learn what to expect regarding Church services and activities in the military.
 The orientation may be held on a stake or ward level.
-A member of the stake presidency or bishopric calls a pre-military service instructor, preferably someone with recent military experience, to provide the orientation.
+A member of the stake presidency or bishopric calls a pre–military service instructor, preferably someone with recent military experience, to provide the orientation.

 The [orientation](https://www.churchofjesuschrist.org/military/pre-military-service-church-orientation) may include watching the video recordings Serving Your Country and Let Not Your Heart Be Troubled.
 The member should receive a military scripture set, a Latter-day Saint identification tag, and the Serving Your Country brochure.
 If a member did not receive this orientation before arriving at basic training, the bishop, branch president, or service member group leader who is responsible for those in training provides it as soon as possible after the member arrives on the base.